threepointone/redux-react-local/README.md

 // ...
 <Saga saga={run} {...props}/>

-// you cold also pass it children
 ```

 This saga 'lives' while it's in the tree, and gets cancelled when it unmounts.

 This gives us our own little 'event loop'/'process' for the component, with all the other goodies from redux-saga.
 Nice!
 See the [mousetracking example](https://github.com/threepointone/redux-react-local/blob/master/example/mousetrack.js) for usage.

-(A previous version of this had a saga definition directly in the @local annotation, but this method gives finer control of the input to the saga, and decouples it from the library.
+(A previous version of this had a `*saga` definition directly in the `@local` annotation, but this new method gives finer control of the input to the saga, and decouples it from the library.
 I plan on releasing this as a separate module soon.)

 extra - optimistic updates